peturdainn/Longitude/README.md

 From the mobile app (example here: PhoneTrack), specify the URL as https://your.server/folder/set.php?lat=%LAT&long=%LON&speed=%SPD&who=yourname
 On your website, for visualization use a link like https://your.server/folder/show.php?who=username1,username2 If you want, specify 1 or many names.

+Below the folder with the PHP files, add the included ./data folder.
+In it should be one folder for each user, name being equal to the user name.
+In there, have a <username>.dat and <username>.png - the first will hold the last position, the other is the marker on the map (do customize it!).
+I've included a sample user called 'Atomium' :)